 Having my oldest stepson talk my ear off or hearing my younger stepchildren say that they love me also reminds me why I’m living this life.
 Together, we have created something so beautiful out of our broken pieces.

-Just because I’m invisible to the mom won’t hold me back from living my best life every single day, doesn’t change anything.
+Just because my stepchilds Mom pretends I don’t exist won’t hold me back from living my best life every single day, doesn’t change anything.
 I’m simply not looking for validation from her anymore.

 Obviously, I wish things could be better.
 Maybe we’ll have a relationship of sorts down the road, but for now, I’m not going to miss a beat.